library-data-platform/ldp/ADMIN_GUIDE.md

 6\.
 Running the data loader in production
 -----------------------------------------

-The data loader is designed to be run automatically once per day, using a job scheduler such as Cron.
+The data loader is intended to be run automatically once per day, using a job scheduler such as Cron.

 While the data loader runs, the database is still available for users,